Policy Prohibiting Discriminatory Harassment & Sexual Misconduct

 Policy Oversight

-The Department of Education’s Office for Civil Rights (OCR) has published clear guidance that instructs and directs the Office for Equity & Inclusion and the Title IX Officer to ensure campus-wide protocol is implemented and serve as the central person to whom all complaints or notice related to discriminatory harassment, sex/gender bias, sexual misconduct and disability discrimination is directed.
+The Department of Education’s Office for Civil Rights (OCR) has published clear guidance that instructs and directs the Office for Equity & Inclusion and the Title IX Coordinator to ensure campus-wide protocol is implemented and serve as the central person to whom all complaints or notice related to discriminatory harassment, sex/gender bias, sexual misconduct and disability discrimination is directed.

 The Vice President for Equity & Inclusion / Title IX Officer serves Wesleyan in this way and has the following responsibilities: